masonwaller/linked-list-converter/README.md

 Output: true
 ```

-### find(head: NodeObject, value: any, searchFunction: (value: any) => boolean): NodeObject | null
+### find(head: NodeObject, value: any, searchFunction?: (value: any) => boolean): NodeObject | null

 Provide a linked list, circular or not, and it'll find the provided value and return that Node, or if it cannot find the value it will return null.
-You can also pass in a searchFunction if you are looking for a nested value.
+You can also pass in a searchFunction if you are looking for a nested value or values that need to be computed.

 ```
 const list = {